 Device manufacturers’ first responsibility is to the safety of the people using their product – it is up to them to ensure that a medical device is fit for use by the public.

-Call Childers, Schlueter & Smith today at (800) 641-0098 or fill out the form on the page to speak with a lawyer who can advise you on the best course of action to take going forward.
-Our case evaluations are always free, and are always focused on what’s best for our clients.
+Contact Childers, Schlueter & Smith today to speak with an IVC filter lawyer who can advise you on the best course of action to take going forward.
+Our case evaluations are always free and are always focused on what’s best for our clients.